strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * The reports are based on ‘raw data’, not filtered or trimmed by any data quality censoring.
-Comparable Category A reports restrict the reported data by specific edit criteria (e.g., Category A reports are only based on ‘active clients’, ‘active episodes’ and ‘active providers’).
+Comparable Category A reports restrict the reported data by specific edit criteria (e.g., Category A reports are only based on ‘active clients’, ‘active episodes’ and ‘active providers’)
 * All dates refer to date of upload.
-Comparable Category A reports are based on date of service.
+Comparable Category A reports are based on date of service

 Category E reports are specifically designed to enable PHN and Provider Organisation data managers to monitor upload and data supply to the MDS.